 Boot results when the proceeds of the 1031 exchange aren’t 100% invested in a replacement property.
 Suppose, for example, you have sold a property for $200,000.
-But for whatever reason, you only end up investing only $180,000.
+But for whatever reason, you only end up investing only $180,000 during the Florida 1031 Exchange.
 Now, the difference ($20,000) is what would be referred to as boot.

 The goal of a 1031 exchange is to defer having to pay capital gains taxes.
 However, when the cost of the replacement property is less than the cost of the relinquished property, then the opposite of a 1031 exchange occurs and you still have to pay capital gains tax.
 As such, the $20,000 is subject to capital gains tax.

 So, how does boot occur?
 The following are some other common instances that can bring about "boot".

 - Exchanging a property that isn’t like “like-kind.”
 For instance, exchanging personal property for a rental property.

 - Taking proceeds from the exchange in the form of a note.
 This is one of the reasons why a qualified intermediary is necessary.

 - Cash proceeds remaining after the exchange is complete.